-The M.A. in Latin American and Caribbean Studies (MALACS) program is a highly flexible program requiring a total of 36 graduate credits.
+The M.A. in Latin American and Caribbean Studies (MALACS) program is a highly flexible program requiring a total of 30 graduate credits.
 Required core courses include two research methods courses and an interdisciplinary course (9 credits).
 Students work with the Graduate Program advisor to design a cohesive and focused program.
-Twelve-fifteen credits are taken in a depth area, and six to nine credits are comprised of breadth or elective courses for a total of 21 credits.
+Twelve-fifteen credits are taken in a depth area, and three credits are comprised of breadth or elective courses for a total of 27 credits.
 All courses must be passed with a grade of B or better.
-MALACS offers three graduation exit options that comprise six credits total (see exit options below).
+MALACS offers three graduation exit options that comprise either six (thesis) or three credits (internship or directed research paper).
 All courses to be counted towards the degree must have a minimum of 25% Latin American and Caribbean content and/or be a LACC approved course.
 Course requirements are distributed as follows:

 - 9 credits, core